nf-core/eager/docs/usage.md

 glob specification.
 A file name like `L1-1-D-2h_S1_L002_R1_001.fastq.gz` can be difficult enough for a human to read.
 Specifying `*{1,2}*.gz` won't work give you what you want whilst `*{R1,R2}*.gz` (i.e. the addition of the `R`s) will.

+If using the [TSV input](#tsv-input-method) method, this likely means there is a mistake or typo in the path in a given column.
+Often this is a trailing space at the end of the path.

 ### I am only getting output for a single sample although I specified multiple with wildcards